Tarsh

 In post-classical Arabic, a ṭarsh (طرش) is an engraved block used for printing.
-They were made of wood or tin and were in use from around 900 to 1430.
+They were made of wood or tin and were in use from around 900 to 1436/1444.
 There are over a hundred known Arabic blockprints on paper, parchment and possibly papyrus.
 They are mostly small strips intended for use in amulets.
 They have mainly been identified in public and private collections, but a few prints have been recovered archaeologically at Fusṭāṭ in Egypt.
-No ṭarsh itself has yet been found.
+No physical specimen of a ṭarsh (wooden print block or metal matrix) itself has yet been found.

-History

-Fatimid talismanic scroll, 11th century, now in the Metropolitan Museum of Art.
-The six-pointed star is the seal of Solomon.
+Etymology and Origin

 The origin of ṭarsh, whether borrowed along with paper from China or invented independently in the Islamic world, is disputed.
 Richard Bulliet, contrasting the rapid adoption of paper and the marginalization of printing in the Islamic world, suggests a separate origin for each and thus the indigenous development of ṭarsh.

+Though the use of alternating black and red ink in some printed talismans recalls Chinese red seals on black prints.
+Similarly, the unusually undulating Basmala calligraphy in TIEM inv. no. 44/14 reflects the distinct visual character of Chinese seal script.

 The origin of the word ṭarsh is uncertain.
 The Semitic root ṭ-r-š (طرش) is related to deafness and ṭ-r-s (طرس) to writing (including the word for palimpsest), but an Egyptian origin has also been suggested.
+In Aramaic, a language which the Banū Sāsān language of Sīn drew much from, the triliteral root ṭ-r-sh means "to beat" or "to batter."
+Richardson argues this refers to the production method itself: the physical action of striking an inked stamp or matrix onto a printing support to produce an impression.
+In the modern surviving descendant of the Banu Sasan Sīn language, the Sīm of Nile Ḥalab smiths, the related word mutrash refers to a type of anvil, further reinforcing the connection to metalworking and striking.